danielhfingal/Ymir/README.md

-# YMIR — The World Tree That Outlives the Sun
+# YMIR — The World That Outlives the Sun

 > “In the beginning there was only fire and ice.
 > Then came Ymir.